Adaptive Voxel-Weighted Loss Using L1 Norms in Deep Neural Networks for Detection and Segmentation of Prostate Cancer Lesions in PET/CT Images: Materials and Methods

 \paragraph{Focal Loss:} The Focal Loss \cite{lin2017focal} helps focus on hard-to-classify examples by down-weighting the easy ones.
 In this work, the Focal Loss for an image patch was computed over a batch as,

-where \( p_i \) is the predicted probability for a given class \( c \) of a voxel \( i \), \( \alpha \) is a factor defining the balance between background and foreground classes in a binary segmentation task, and \( \gamma \) is the focusing parameter that adjusts the rate at which easy examples are down-weighted.
+where \( \alpha \) is a factor defining the balance between background and foreground classes in a binary segmentation task, and \( \gamma \) is the focusing parameter that adjusts the rate at which easy examples are down-weighted.

-\paragraph{Dice Focal Loss (DFL):} The Dice Focal Loss \cite{zhu2019anatomynet} combines the Dice Loss and the Focal Loss forming a compound loss function:
+\paragraph{Dice Focal Loss:} The DFL \cite{zhu2019anatomynet} combines the DL and the Focal Loss forming a compound loss function:

-For the Dice Focal Loss formulation, we set \( \gamma =2 \) and \( \alpha = 1\) in all our experiments similar to the implementation reported in \cite{10.1007/978-3-031-09002-8_9}.
+For the DFL formulation, we set the Focal Loss terms \( \gamma =2 \) and \( \alpha = 1\) in all our experiments similar to the implementation reported in \cite{10.1007/978-3-031-09002-8_9}.

-\paragraph{L1-weighted Dice Focal Loss (L1DFL):} The L1-weighted Dice Focal Loss (L1DFL) applies a weighting strategy to the Dice Loss (DL) based on the L1 norm between the predicted probabilities and the ground truth labels and combines it with the Focal Loss (FL).
-The Dice Loss generally has two variants, one with squared terms in the denominator \cite{milletari2016v} and one without \cite{10.1007/978-3-319-46976-8_19}.
-In L1DFL, we employ the Dice Loss with the squared denominator which was preferred over the non-squared version following its performance in \cite{10.1007/978-3-030-32226-7_10}.
+\paragraph{L1-weighted Dice Focal Loss:} L1DFL applies a gradient harmonization weighting strategy to the Dice Loss based on both the L1 norm between predicted probabilities and ground truth labels (quantifying voxel-level difficulty) and the density of samples at each difficulty level (defined by bins), then combines this weighted Dice Loss with Focal Loss.
+The DL generally has two variants, one with squared terms in the denominator \cite{milletari2016v} and one without \cite{10.1007/978-3-319-46976-8_19}.
+In L1DFL, we employ the DL with the squared denominator which was preferred over the non-squared version following its performance in \cite{10.1007/978-3-030-32226-7_10}.
 We describe the mathematical formulation of the weighting strategy next.

 First, we compute the L1 norm, \(\Delta\), between the predicted probabilities \( p \) and the ground truth labels \( g \),

 where N is the total number of samples.
 Next, we partition the range of L1 norm values \(\Delta\) into bins of a consistent nominal bin width of \(\Gamma\).
 Each bin \(B\) is defined by its center \(B_k\):